stridecolossus/JOVE/doc/blog/part 2 - triangle demo/devices.md

 }
 ```

-When creating the logical device we can also specify device-specific features, extensions and validation layers which are all covered by the new builder.
+Note that we can also specify extensions and validation layers at the device level as well as for the instance.
+This distinction is ignored by more up-to-date Vulkan implementation but we retain both for backwards compatibility.

 ## Required Queues